 prediction process: The use of a predictor to provide an estimate of the data element (e.g., sample value or motion vector) currently being decoded.

-predictive (P) slice: A slice that is decoded using intra prediction or using inter prediction with at most one motion vector and reference index to predict the sample values of each block.
+predictive (P) tile group: A tile group that is decoded using intra prediction or using inter prediction with at most one motion vector and reference index to predict the sample values of each block.

 predictor: A combination of specified values or previously decoded data elements (e.g., sample value or motion vector) used in the decoding process of subsequent data elements.